mm80843/T3.5/docs/Benef/PBN__Benef_743.md

 ## Articles mentionning this Benefit

 * [Pandemic stricken cities on lockdown.
 Where are our planning and design professionals [now, then and into the future]?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_147.md)

+## Name of the Benefit

+Resilience strategies can help stabilize the economy during and after a pandemic, leading to faster recovery and growth